 “In opening up the stall on the Harbour Marketplace I’ve got to see who is interested in skating around here.
 There’s your usual guys into it, but there are loads of girls starting to skate now which is great.
 One weekend I sold 9 boards to girls wanting to start skating.
 This is a totally new demographic.
 I’m trying to find somewhere locally that we can skate indoors, because it’s not so much fun, or safe, to skate in the winter.
 The rain makes things slippy, and the dark evenings don’t help, and you don’t want to lose that momentum of new skaters.
 So if anyone knows of decent place where we can put some ramps and be safe, that would be great!”

 “No one knows how long the Covid thing is going to stop us from doing things.
 But, I’ll be moving into The Wedge which is opposite the skate park.
 There’s an underground to what you see there and we’re building a podcast studio, a YouTube editing suite.
 I’ve set up as a Community Interest Company and am going to be applying for grants to teach young people how to set up their own brand.
 They’ll also be able to learn how to make their own tees, screen-printing, marketing campaigns, YouTubeing and all the creative stuff that goes alongside skateboarding.
-And when the F51 skate park opens, we’ll do some live streaming and filming of events going on there.
+And now the F51 skate park is now open, we’ll do some live streaming and filming of events going on there.
 It’s going to be cool.”